funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

-✅ **Correct Answer:** Digital certificate of user and private key of user 💡 A PKCS#12 file bundles the user's certificate and corresponding private key (optionally CA certificates).
+✅ **Correct Answer:** Digital certificate of user and private key of user 💡 A PKCS#12 file bundles the user's certificate and corresponding private key.
+Optionally, it can include CA certificates.

 </details>